Learn to deploy Docker at scale in about 6 hours

 Learn where to go next if you want to take a deeper look into the AWS platform.

-Over the years I've worked as a consultant doing contract work for various clients.
+Over the years I've worked as a consultant doing contract work for various clients while also hacking away on my own projects because it's what I love to do.

 All of my courses have been created from experience I've gained while being in the trenches and figuring out things through real world experience.